MshahzadRasheed/-Mohammad-Shahzad-Rasheed-SSE-to-LSE-Dec-2025./README.txt

 ESLint & Prettier for consistent code style

-Jest & React Native Testing Library (RTL) for unit and integration tests
+- Jest for unit and integration tests

 Reusable components and HOC patterns for chat logic